lurchmath/fic-experiment/to-do.md

     like `@x,#x,x<x`.
 Can't think of a situation where that can be useful.
  1. Document the power and limitations of `findDerivationMatches()`.
 This should include the working forwards/backwards option as well as the question of how many copies of a formula to add.
+Provide proofs of all the claims made in such documentation.
+ 1. Create a class for premises-conclusion pairs, called `Turnstile`, defined by a premise list and conclusion `LC`.
+It will be a great place to put routines like `canonicalPremises()`, `findDerivationMatches()`, and so on, suitably renamed.